General Services Agreement

 DEA’s Experience and Qualifications

-For more than 25 years, DEA has worked closely with its clients to provide outstanding, award-winning project designs.
-Our environmental scientists are highly experienced in providing practical, innovative solutions to meet our client's environmental challenges.
+For more than 40 years, DEA has worked closely with clients to provide outstanding, award-winning project designs.
+Our environmental scientists are highly experienced in providing practical, innovative solutions to meet our clients environmental challenges.
 These services are augmented by a full complement of professional disciplines.

 Fish and Aquatic Biology